ColsonZhang/EE219-ICS/projects/lab2/README.md

 ### File location

-Copy `systolic` folder to path `~/workspace/ics/projects/` in the docker image.
+Copy the `lab2` folder to path `~/workspace/ics/projects/` in the docker image.
 The three module files with ports defination are located in `vsrc/src/`

 ### Run single test

-You may have to install numpy by
+You may have to install numpy first by
 ```
 conda install numpy
 ```